mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

 The most important part of the setup is the ability to control the inverter remotely.
 I have a Solis hybrid inverter, which is compatible with the Solis Cloud API.
-Unfortunatelly, the existing [solis-sensor](https://github.com/hultenvp/solis-sensor) integration covers only the monitoring part, the control part is experimental and unstable, see [#437](https://github.com/hultenvp/solis-sensor/issues/437).
+Unfortunately, the existing [solis-sensor](https://github.com/hultenvp/solis-sensor) integration covers only the monitoring part, the control part is experimental and unstable, see [#437](https://github.com/hultenvp/solis-sensor/issues/437).

 This project also provided an excellent opportunity to develop my own custom integration for Home Assistant, tailored specifically for controlling the Solis inverter.
 You can find the source code and detailed documentation here: